 - Social Security Benefits (1099-SSA, RRB-1099).

-- Enter the total of the following adjustments or exclusions claimed in the earlier year, if any:
+Exclusions/Adjustments Claimed in Earlier Year - Enter the total of the following adjustments credits claimed in the earlier year, if any:

 - Adoption benefits (Form 8839)